dotnet/designs/accepted/2023/wasm-browser-threads.md

     - it needs to stay backward compatible with Net7, Net8 already generated code
         - how to detect that there is new version of generated code ?
     - it needs to do it via public C# API
-        - possibly new API `JSHost.Post` or `JSHost.Send`
+        - possibly new API `JSHost.Post` and `JSHost.Send`
+        - or `JSHost.InvokeInTargetSync` and `JSHost.InvokeInTargetAsync`
     - it needs to re-consider current `stackalloc`
         - probably by re-ordering Roslyn generated code of `__arg_return.ToManaged(out __retVal);` before `JSFunctionBinding.InvokeJS`
     - it needs to propagate exceptions
-- Roslyn generator: JSExport - if we make it responsible for the dispatch
+- Roslyn generator: JSExport - can't be used
+    - this is just the UI -> deputy dispatch, which is not C# code
 - Mono/C/JS internal layer
     - see `emscripten_dispatch_to_thread_async` below
+- TODO: API SynCContext as parameter of `JSImport`

 # Dispatching JSImport - what should happen
 - when there is no extra code-gen flag